wendy0402/simple_csv_creator/README.md

 ## Usage

-CsvCreator has DSL to build the csv it's inspired by activeadmin csv
+SimpleCsvCreator has DSL to build the csv it's inspired by activeadmin csv
 example: